-Sexual Abuse and Sexual Harassment Data for 2021
+Sexual Abuse and Sexual Harassment Data for 2022

-The PSD facilities in 2021 consisted of eight (8) state prison and jail facilities on four islands; (1) Mainland Branch Unit (MBU), that contracts with Core Civic, Saguaro Correctional Center (SCC) to house sentenced inmates and the Federal Detention Center (FDC) in Honolulu to house PSD inmates.
-Although not typically used to house inmates and detainees overnight, Sheriff's Kaka'ako Booking Station and the Daniel K. Inouye International Airport Cell Block are also subject to the PREA standards.
-PSD Prisons - HCF, KCF, WCC, WCCC.
-Jails - HCCC, KCCC, MCCC, OCCC.
+The PSD facilities in 2022 consisted of eight (8) state prison and jail facilities on four islands; (1) Mainland Branch Unit (MBU), that contracts with Core Civic, Saguaro Correctional Center (SCC) to house sentenced inmates and the Federal Detention Center (FDC) in Honolulu to house PSD inmates.
+Although not typically used to house inmates and detainees overnight, Sheriff's Kaka'ako Booking Station and the Daniel K.